adamPlusPlus/FeatSpec/reference/pipeline-steps/core/praxis.md

 **Praxis Tasks:**

 **CRITICAL INSTRUCTION**: Your output must be **cNodes and cElements**, not summaries or explanations.
-Extract the actual praxis cNodes from the input.
+Extract or infer the actual praxis cNodes from the input.
 Do NOT explain what praxis is.

+**CRITICAL - Praxic cAtoms vs Doctrinal cAtoms**:
+- **Praxic cAtoms are QUESTIONS, QUERIES, RECONSIDERATIONS** — not rules or constraints
+- **Doctrinal cAtoms are RULES, CONSTRAINTS, "MUST" statements** — these belong in Doctrine, not Praxis
+- **Praxic cAtoms** should be stated as:
+  - Questions: "What if...?", "How do we test...?", "Why does...?"
+  - Queries: "Does X actually work?", "What happens when Y fails?"
+  - Reconsiderations: "Should we reconsider Z?", "What if the assumption about W is wrong?"
+  - Inquiries: "How can we probe...?", "What would reveal...?"
+- **Do NOT** state praxic cAtoms as rules like "Methods must X" — those are doctrinal cAtoms

+**Extraction Rules**:
-Do NOT invent content that doesn't exist in the input.
-Extract what exists in the input, using direct quotes when available, or extracting the essential content when the meaning is clear but wording differs.
+- **If input contains explicit methods/processes/operations**: Extract them directly using quotes when available, or extract essential content when wording differs
+- **If input contains only cAtoms (especially theoria cAtoms)**: Infer questions, queries, or reconsiderations that would test, probe, or challenge those cAtoms.
+Ground each inferred inquiry in specific cAtoms—show which cAtoms it questions or tests
+- **Always trace to input**: Every praxis cNode must be traceable to specific content in the input (cAtoms, statements, structures)

+1. **Extract Praxic cAtoms** (from the input)
+   - Identify questions, queries, reconsiderations, or inquiries **as cAtoms** (type: `cAtom`)
+   - **CRITICAL**: Praxic cAtoms are QUESTIONS/QUERIES/RECONSIDERATIONS, not rules
+   - Extract or infer questions that test, probe, or challenge theoria cAtoms, doctrinal assumptions, or existing methods
+   - Examples of praxic cAtom forms:
+     - "What if [theoria cAtom] is wrong?"
+     - "How do we test whether [assumption] holds?"
+     - "What happens when [process] fails?"
+     - "Should we reconsider [doctrine]?"
+     - "Does [method] actually preserve [property]?"
+   - Ground each praxic cAtom in the cAtoms or structures it questions/tests
+   - Label each cAtom with its type: `cAtom`

-1. **Extract Praxis cNodes** (from the input)
+2. **Extract or Infer Praxis cNodes** (from the input)
    - Identify each distinct method, process, or operation **as a separate cNode**
    - Label each cNode with its type: `praxis`
-   - Determine mode: `generation` or `inquisition` or `combined` - [extract from input based on what the method does]
+   - Determine mode: `generation` or `inquisition` or `combined` - [extract from input based on what the method does, or infer from cAtom characteristics]
-   - Extract method/process **from input** - use direct quotes when available, otherwise extract the essential method/process content
+   - Extract or infer method/process **from input** - use direct quotes when available, otherwise extract essential content, or infer from cAtoms with clear grounding
-   - Extract operations and transformations **from input** - extract what operations and transformations are described
+   - Extract or infer operations and transformations **from input** - extract what operations are described, or infer operations that would implement the cAtoms

-2. **Extract Operational cNodes** (from the input)
+3. **Extract Operational cNodes** (from the input)
    - Identify each cNode operation **as a cNode** (type: `operation`)
    - Identify each trace pattern **as a cNode** (type: `trace-pattern`)
    - Identify each Body/cElement cluster **as a cNode** (type: `body` or `cluster`)
    - Identify each signalpath/tracegraph structure **as a cNode** (type: `signalpath` or `tracegraph`)

-3. **Extract Composition cNodes** (from the input)
+4. **Extract Composition cNodes** (from the input)
    - Identify how cNodes compose **as composition cNodes** (type: `composition`)
    - Identify new cNodes/claimnodes generated **as generated cNodes** (type: `generated-cnode`)

-4. **Extract Relationship cNodes** (from the input)
+5. **Extract Relationship cNodes** (from the input)
    - Identify relationships to previous steps **as relationship cNodes** (type: `relationship`)
    - Identify affinity bonds **as bond cNodes** (type: `affinity-bond`)
    - Identify contradictions **as contradiction cNodes** (type: `contradiction`)
    - Identify ecstasis potential **as ecstasis cNodes** (type: `ecstasis`)
    - Identify trace recursion **as recursion cNodes** (type: `trace-recursion`)

-5. **Extract Instance-Specific cElement Properties** (from input only)
+6. **Extract Instance-Specific cElement Properties** (from input only)
    - For each praxis cNode, extract instance-specific properties **directly from the input**:
      - **State**: [Extract from input: Highly dynamic/Stable/Adaptive/etc. - describe the actual state of THIS specific method]
      - **Trace Behavior**: